alonsoir/kafkaStreaming/README.md

 # KAFKA SERVER up and running

-	~> kafka-topics --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1  --topic pharma
+	~> kafka-topics --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1  --topic pharma-topic
 	Created topic "pharma".
 	~> kafka-topics --list --zookeeper localhost:2181
 	pharma

 # STATUS

 	I think that dependencies are not right.
-Not compiling.
+Not compiling any of provided examples.
 Dependencies are outdated.
+Starting from scratch with a new fresh view.

 	Dependencies updated.
-Of course, i need to change a bit the code and i have to create topic before running the code.
+I need to change a bit the code and i have to create topic before running the code.

 	Compiling, i have to push data into topic to test it.

+	KafkaAndSparkStreaming is working.